handok/fish-bowl/README.md

 # fish-bowl
 This is my first repository

-just a simple goldfish
+Just a simple goldfish,
-an easygoing goldfish that is
+an easygoing goldfish that is.
-the view here is awesome
+The view here is awesome!